deel-ai/oodeel/GOVERNANCE.md

 # GOVERNANCE

-`oodeel` is developped as part of the Artificial and Natural Intelligence Toulouse Institute (DEEL/ANITI) program.
+`oodeel` is developed as part of the Artificial and Natural Intelligence Toulouse Institute (DEEL/ANITI) program.

-DEEL/ANITI is this repository owner and the write rights manager.
+DEEL/ANITI is the repository owner and the write rights manager.

 These management rules are intended to be collaborative and all those involved in the project are invited to contribute to its improvement.